Salsa Verde Burgers with Fontina Watermelon and Basil, vibrant twist on classic American comfort food.

 We eat a lot of hamburgers.
 Although my hubby would gladly dine on fine cuisine anytime the opportunity arises, he’s really a burger and pizza kind of guy.

-Needless to say, when your husband craves hamburgers ALL THE TIME, you find ways to get creative with them.
+Needless to say, when your husband craves hamburgers all the time, you find ways to get creative with them.
 We’ve made a plethora of hamburger recipes over the years.
-It’s shocking to find that only two have made it to ASP so far: The Little Italy Burger and The Pineapple Chorizo Burger.

-The latest creation, The Salsa Verde Burger with Fontina, Watermelon and Basil, is essentially a glorified cheeseburger.
+Our latest creation, Salsa Verde Burgers with Fontina Watermelon and Basil, is essentially a glorified cheeseburger.
 The patty is a simple beef patty topped with rich melty fontina cheese.
-All the bells and whistles are in the “fixins”.
+All the bells and whistles are in the “fixins.”

 You may ask, why watermelon?
 Tomatoes are so ripe and plentiful this time of year; why mess with a good thing?